zerothworld/CleaningDataCourseProject/CodeBook.md

 We also apply an order() operation to yield a major ordering of the data by Subject and minor ordering by Activity.

+Finally, the second tidy data frame is stored as a file "./data/tidy/resultSet2.txt" relative to the user's working directory.

 In summary, the second tidy data set is obtained as a summary of the first tidy data set by averaging, for each pair of Subject/Activity, all the data samples for each feature for the given Subject and Activity.
 The